ASPROM logo ASPROM

 Current issue and sample articles.

 Prospective contributors should contact the Editor, Dr Jane Chick (editor@asprom.org), as early as possible in the year.
-The deadline for the submission of articles is 30 April each year.
 Guidelines for authors can be downloaded here.

 The Roman Mosaics of Britain

 ASPROM has been instrumental in producing a comprehensive record of all the Roman mosaics ever found in Britain, The Roman Mosaics of Britain by David S. Neal and Stephen R. Cosh.
-The fourth and final volume of the Corpus was published in 2010 by the Society of Antiquaries.
+The fifth and final volume of the Corpus was published in 2024 by the Society of Antiquaries.
 Read more about this monumental project.

 AIEMA publications